guardiancomics/comica11y/index.md

 					<div class="notes notes--log">
 						<p><strong>Change log</strong></p>
 						<ol>
+							<li><strong class="date">02/06/2020</strong> Converted all filter buttons into native select and checkboxes where appropriate.
+Added focus management for the filters.
+Added javascript for input onchange event to toggle the colour blind modes correctly.</li>
 							<li><strong class="date">29/05/2020</strong> Converted from jquery to javascript and removed dependencies.
 Thickened the border, improved the focus state for the frame to signify which frame you're currently reading.
 Added avatars to closed captions so to know which person the caption belongs to.
 Added fixed position for the closed captions.</li>
 							<li><strong class="date">25/05/2020</strong> Validated markup.
 Removed all JS that was not needed to power the plugin.
 Still require jquery dependency to be eliminated.
 Restructured the bubbles to use cubic beziers instead of quadratic beziers.
 The tails are now positioned exactly.
 Tweeked and improved the tail constructor to draw the angles and curves of the spike better than before.
 Still not perfect.</li>
 							<li><strong class="date">29/01/2020</strong> Fixed SVG filter bug for colour blind options by moving the filters inline and referring to simply the ID within the CSS.</li>